With incredible agility and stealth skills, the Thief in D&D 5e is the archetype that many players imagine when thinking about Rogues.

 The first part of this ability lets you climb faster than normal.
 Mechanically, this means that climbing doesn’t cost you extra movement now.

 This could be useful for getting to an ideal position to Sneak Attack your enemies from above.
-It might come in handy for getting into a building through an open second-story window so that you can toss a rope down for your allies while you secure the entrance point.
+It might also come in handy for getting into a building through an open second-story window so that you can toss a rope down for your allies while you secure the entrance point.

 Even still, climbing quickly can save your bacon in a life-or-death situation.
 Climbing a wall while the room below you fills with lava is much less terrifying when you know you can move quickly!

 As for the running jump bonus, it might come in handy for you?
+You are gaining extra distance covered by your running jump equal to your Dexterity modifier.

 It’s something.